mil-tokyo/soba/README.md

 Please visit Tempura demo page(http://mil-tokyo.github.io/tempura/demo/index.html) to see figures drawn by this library.

-Related papers may be available ( http://mil-tokyo.github.io/miljs.html ).
+Related papers are available ( http://mil-tokyo.github.io/miljs.html ).

 #Introduction

-Soba Javascript Library is a javascript 2D plotting library which is designed to draw high quality figures for scientific computation easily like matplotlib (http://matplotlib.org/).
+Soba Javascript Library is a javascript 2D plotting library which is designed to draw high quality figures for scientific computation easily as in matplotlib (http://matplotlib.org/).
 Soba Javascript Library is written in javascript so that it can work on web browsers in any environment and can coordinate with Sushi (https://github.com/mil-tokyo/sushi) and Tempura (https://github.com/mil-tokyo/tempura).

 #How to use